limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 Well done!
 ```

-I replaced the existing session cookie with the one above to display `admin.php`.
+I replace the existing session cookie with the one above to display `admin.php`.

 ![screenshot-10](/assets/images/posts/homeless-walkthrough/screenshot-10.png)

 ### Low Privilege Shell

-The terminal allowed remote command execution and `nc` with `-e` is available.
+The terminal allows remote command execution and `nc` with `-e` is available.

 ![screenshot-11](/assets/images/posts/homeless-walkthrough/screenshot-11.png)

-I can use `nc` to run a low-privilege reverse shell back to me.
+I can use `nc` to run a low-privilege reverse shell back.

 ![screenshot-12](/assets/images/posts/homeless-walkthrough/screenshot-12.png)

-During enumeration of the system, I came across the user `downfall` and the contents of his/her home directory.
+I come across the user `downfall` and the contents of his/her home directory during enumeration of the system.

 ![screenshot-13](/assets/images/posts/homeless-walkthrough/screenshot-13.png)

 ### Hail Hydra!

-The creator of this VM was kind enough to suggest that the password starts with "sec".
-Based on this information, I narrowed down a password list from "rockyou".
+The creator of this VM is kind enough to suggest that the password starts with "sec".

 ```
 # grep -Pao '^sec.*$' /usr/share/wordlists/rockyou.txt > seclist.txt